Robust Bayesian Inference via Variational Approximations of Generalized Rho-Posteriors: Introduction and Motivation

-Like $T$-estimators, $\rho$-estimators leverage a competitor-based risk decomposition, but they rely on alternative metric dimensions that yield optimal convergence rates even when $T$-estimators cannot be defined.
-Crucially, $\rho$-estimation extends to noncompact models including linear regression with fixed or random design under various error distributions.
-When the sample size is sufficiently large and the model is parametric, well-specified, and regular, $\rho$-estimation recovers the standard MLE, making it a genuine robust generalization of maximum likelihood.
-Building on this foundation, \citet{baraud2020robust,baraud2024robust} introduced the $\rho$-posterior, a Bayesian counterpart that inherits the universality and robustness of $\rho$-estimators.
-The $\rho$-posterior replaces the likelihood with the same robust testing-based criterion, leading to a posterior distribution that reflects worst-case performance against competing models.
-This construction yields remarkable theoretical guarantees: explicit contamination rates that degrade gracefully with the fraction $\varepsilon$ of corrupted observations, optimal convergence rates in the well-specified setting, and versions of the BvM theorem valid even under outlier contamination, ensuring that credible sets remain asymptotically valid confidence intervals.
-These properties position the $\rho$-posterior as perhaps the most theoretically appealing robust Bayesian framework.
-Despite these elegant guarantees, the $\rho$-posterior has remained largely a theoretical construct due to its computational intractability.
-The computational obstruction is fundamental: its definition involves evaluating, for each parameter value, a worst-case comparison over the entire parameter space.
-This structure does not admit standard posterior computation techniques.
-Neither Markov chain Monte Carlo sampling nor variational inference applies directly, as these methods require a tractable likelihood or loss function.
-Consequently, no practical algorithm has existed for implementing $\rho$-posteriors, relegating this beautiful theory to the realm of asymptotic analysis.
-The central challenge is thus to develop computationally tractable approximations that preserve the universal estimation properties while enabling practical implementation.
+The theoretical foundations for robust testing-based estimation originate in the work of \citet{lecam1973convergence,le1975local} on asymptotic decision theory, subsequently developed by \citet{birge1983approximation,birge2006model} into $T$-estimation, a framework that constructs estimators through robust tests comparing the fitted model against reference distributions.
+While $T$-estimators achieve consistency and robustness, they require compactness of the parameter space.
+To remove this restriction, \citet{baraud2018rho} and \citet{baraud2017new} introduced $\rho$-estimation.
+The method aggregates robust pairwise tests between models into an empirical supremum risk, and defines the $\rho$-estimator as the parameter minimizing the worst-case discrepancy against all competitors.
+Unlike $T$-estimation, $\rho$-estimation extends to noncompact models, including linear regression under various error distributions, and recovers the MLE asymptotically when the model is well-specified and regular. \citet{baraud2020robust} introduced the $\rho$-posterior, a Bayesian counterpart that replaces the likelihood with the same robust testing-based criterion.
+The resulting posterior satisfies remarkable theoretical properties: explicit contamination rates degrading gracefully with the fraction of corrupted observations, minimax-optimal convergence, and versions of the Bernstein--von Mises theorem valid under outlier contamination.
+These guarantees make the $\rho$-posterior arguably the most theoretically complete robust Bayesian framework.
+The $\rho$-posterior has, however, remained a theoretical construct.
+The computational obstruction is fundamental: its definition requires, for each parameter value, a worst-case comparison over the entire parameter space, a structure that admits neither MCMC sampling nor standard variational inference.
+The present work addresses this gap.